Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/web-client/admin/data-zone.md

 # Data Zone

 Data zones allow the logical and/or physical separation of data that keeps the environment secure, organized, and agile.
-In **_Watchmen_**, data zone can be created/maintained by super admin only.

 :::info
-Data zone is only available for `Super Admin`.
+Data zone is available for `Super Admin` only.
 :::

 Before create anything, a data zone must be created first, tuples are organized within a data zone.